sohamdasdesigns/getLifeThesis/README.md

 -------------------------------------
-getLife Prototype
+getLife Thesis
 -------------------------------------

+This is the thesis book for Master in Interaction Design, Domus Academy Milano.
+(Uploaded in December, 2021)

-The Prototype is hosted online.
+The Prototype for the thesis is hosted online.

 https://sohamdasdesigns.github.io/getLife/